The miracle postpartum dish - Congee, Juk, Rice Porridge.

 Why is it so wonderful?

-Whether you're looking for comfort, nourishment, or a gentle way to get nutrients in while caring for a newborn, congee delivers.
+Whether you're looking for comfort, nourishment, or an easy way to get nutrients in while caring for a newborn, congee delivers.
 It’s grounding, soothing, and deeply satisfying.
 No wonder it has stood the test of time as the go-to food for new mothers around the world.

 🌾 Basic Congee Recipe (Rice Porridge Base)